Colorado Heat Pump Rebates & Incentives (2026)

 ⚠ Common mistake: assuming HEAR is available at all income levels

 HEAR is only for households at or below 150% AMI.
 If your household income exceeds that threshold, HEAR does not apply to you.
-Your primary incentives are Xcel Energy rebates, the state tax credit, and (starting April 2026) the DRCOG Power Ahead rebate.
+Your primary incentives are Xcel Energy rebates, the state tax credit, and (expected summer 2026) the DRCOG Power Ahead rebate.
 Don't delay a project waiting for HEAR if you don't qualify.

 HOMES (Home Efficiency Rebates) — separate program